-The University will, upon written request, disclose to an individual reporting a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the University.
-In cases where the Reporting Individual is deceased as result of such crime or offense, the next of kin of the individual shall be treated as the Reporting Individual.
+The University will, upon written request, disclose to a complainant of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by the University.
+In cases where the complainant is deceased as result of such crime or offense, the next of kin of the individual shall be treated as the complainant.

-The University will provide both the Reporting Individual and the Responding Student written notification of the result of any disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault or stalking.
-In these cases, it is not necessary for a Reporting Individual to make a written request.
+The University will provide both the complainant and the respondent written notification of the result of any disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault or stalking.
+In these cases, it is not necessary for a complainant to make a written request.

-Training:
+Training

-Every academic year, the Office of Student Rights and Responsibilities trains new student conduct board members, faculty, and staff to hear student conduct code cases.
-The training includes effective questioning techniques and how to appropriately adjudicate a case.
+Every academic year, the Department of Student Conduct and Community Standards trains new student undergraduate conduct board members, faculty, and staff to hear student conduct code cases.
+The training includes an overview of the student conduct process and the rights and responsibilities afforded to involved parties.
+The training also includes effective questioning techniques, determining relevancy, assessing standard of evidence, the assignment of outcomes and how to appropriately adjudicate a case.

 In addition, separate large trainings are conducted as needed (when pool of trained members has lessened) regarding cases involving sexual misconduct.
-This training involves presentations from the Victim Advocate Program, SRR and Title IX staff.
+This training involves presentations from the Victim Advocate Program, Ethics and Compliance Office, General Counsel and the Title IX Office.
+The training includes an overview on trauma informed practices and how to serve impartially.
+Trainings are conducted for faculty and staff members who are serving as advisors and hearing administrators.

-Sex Offender Registration - Campus Sex Crimes Prevention Act
+SEX OFFENDER REGISTRATION - CAMPUS SEX CRIMES PREVENTION ACT

 The Federal Campus Sex Crimes Prevention Act requires colleges and universities to issue a statement advising the campus community where state law enforcement agency information concerning registered sex offenders/predators may be obtained.
 The act also requires registered sex offenders/predators to contact the appropriate state officials and provide notice of each higher education institution in that state at which the offender/predator is employed, carries on a vocation, volunteers or is a student.
-Specific information regarding convicted and released sexual offenders and predators in the community including those reported as being associated with a specific university/campus may be obtained by accessing the FSU Police Department's web page at www.police.fsu.edu and clicking on the sexual predator link to the Florida Department of Law Enforcement, or you may directly access the FDLE web page at:
+Specific information regarding convicted and released sexual offenders and predators in the community including those reported as being associated with a specific university/campus may be obtained by accessing the FSU Police Department's web page at police.fsu.edu and clicking on the sexual predator link to the Florida Department of Law Enforcement, or you may directly access the FDLE web page at: offender.fdle.state.fl.us/offender/sops/home.jsf

-https://offender.fdle.state.fl.us/offender/sops/home.jsf